aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/_index.en.md

 chapter = true
 +++

-- explain important aspects of the beam pipeline; focus on things that are specific to kda
-  - how are parameters passed to the pipeline
-  - kda dependency in pom file
-  - dpendency shading (check if still required)
-- explain temporary credentials
-- explain custom metrics

 While running Beam applications on top of Kinesis Data Analytics for Apache Flink (KDA) is no different from running Beam applications in any Apache Flink environment, there are a few important aspects that developers need to keep in mind.

 ## Passing parameters into the pipeline